 I'm Saquib, a computer scientist, designer, and entrepreneur.

-I serve as the CTO of Creative Crowdfunding Protocol PBC, an Andreessen Horowitz funded startup that builds tools and infrastructure for creative technologists and artists, bringing the power of crowdfunding to creators around the world.
+Current roles: I serve as the CEO of Creative Crowdfunding Protocol PBC, an Andreessen Horowitz funded startup that builds tools and infrastructure for creative technologists and artists, bringing the power of crowdfunding to creators around the world.
 It is a subsidiary organization of Kickstarter.
+In addition, I founded Universal Machine Inc., a research and venture studio that builds startups.

 I have advised and actively mentored some of the most successful tech startups in Bangladesh, helping them raise $25M so far.
-I also trained 18 Bangladeshi undergraduate students within a research organization that I founded, many are now PhD students in top CS programs/universities around the world.
-300+ students were also trained in Bangladesh through the workshops I organized on interdisciplinary engineering.
+I also trained many Bangladeshi undergraduate students within a nonprofit organization that I founded, many are now PhD students in top CS and design programs/universities around the world.

 Selected Research